core-unit-bioinformatics/devtools/README.md

 metadata files from scratch or update current metadata files.
 The script does so by identifying outdated files based on SHA checksums relative to the source repository [template-metadata-files](https://github.com/core-unit-bioinformatics/template-metadata-files).

-`update_workflow.py`: updates workflow files
 ### update_workflow.py

-Whenever you want to update a snakemake workflow with the latest version of the "template-snakemake" repository you can use `update_workflow.py` to update all general files of your repository with the snakemake-template files except for the files "/workflow/rules/00_modules.smk" and "/workflow/rules/99_aggregates.smk".
-Those files will not be updated because they are project specific and have been modified specifically for the project.
-The script updates the files by identifying outdated files based on SHA checksums relative to the source repository [template-snakemake](https://github.com/core-unit-bioinformatics/template-snakemake).
+Whenever you want to update a Snakemake workflow with the latest version of the "template-snakemake" repository, you can use `update_workflow.py`.
+The script updates all Snakemake template workflow files except for `/workflow/rules/00_modules.smk` and `/workflow/rules/99_aggregate.smk`, which are assumed to contain workflow-specific modifications, i.e. module includes and result file aggregations.
+The script updates the template workflow files by checking for SHA checksum differences relative to the source repository [template-snakemake](https://github.com/core-unit-bioinformatics/template-snakemake).

 # Citation